Drug Free Schools and Communities Act

 • Restitution: Requires payment for damage to property.

-• Community/University of La Verne Service Requirements: Requires a student perform some level of community service.
+• Community/University of La Verne Service Requirements: Requires a student to perform some level of community service.

 • “No-Contact” Order: Requires an employee or student to not have any contact with specified individuals.